i wish i had more friends

 Expressing a desire for more friends can be daunting.
 We often associate loneliness or a lack of social connections with personal inadequacy or failure.
 The image of a solitary individual, isolated and withdrawn, conjures feelings of shame and embarrassment.
 However, loneliness does not discriminate—it affects people from all walks of life, regardless of their outward success or popularity.

 Our egos may resist acknowledging our need for companionship, instead emphasizing our likability and social prowess.
 We hastily list acquaintances as friends, ignoring the reality that genuine connections require time and effort to maintain.
 We fear being perceived as lonely or undesirable, reluctant to admit that we crave deeper connections with others.
+This reluctance is often compounded by social anxiety, which makes it even harder to form and maintain meaningful friendships.

 While we readily discuss other personal challenges, such as financial struggles or weight management, admitting to a lack of friends remains taboo.
 We hesitate to disclose our search for companionship, fearing judgment or rejection.
 However, the need for new friendships is as natural as embarking on a new life chapter or pursuing romantic relationships.